roddhjav/Tomb/README.md

 access to ISO/IEC document is limited due to its expensive nature.

-# Use stable releases in production!
+# ![MM] Use stable releases in production!

-Anyone planning to use Tomb to store and access secrets should not use the latest development version in Git, but use instead the .tar.gz release on https://files.dyne.org/tomb .
+Anyone planning to use Tomb to store and access secrets should not use the latest development version in Git, but use the .tar.gz release on https://files.dyne.org/tomb instead.
 The stable version will always ensure backward compatibility with older tombs: we make sure it creates sane tombs and keys by running various tests before releasing it.
 The development version in Git might introduce sudden bugs and is